Policies and Procedures

 Any child (even if over the age of 12) who, in the judgment of the lifeguards or pool management, threatens the safety or comfort of him/herself or other IRC members using the facility, may be asked to leave the premises.

-Abuse of the Facilities
+Abuse of the Facilities or Staff

 The IRC is a community facility that is operated for the use and enjoyment of its members.
 If, in the judgment of the lifeguards, a member or a member’s child, employee or guest engages in conduct that is abusive to the facility, such as acts of vandalism, jeopardizes the enjoyment of the facility for other members, or threatens the safety and comfort of him/herself or of other members, the offending individual may be removed from the facility.
 Egregious or repeated violations of this policy may result in suspension or revocation of membership.